mantidproject/mantid/dev-docs/source/IndirectDataAnalysisAddingFitType.rst

    {FitType::TeixeiraWater, true},

-Then, in the FitTypeEnumToString and FitTypeStringToEnum add the mapping of FitType from the header onto the function name
+Then, in the FitTypeEnumToString and FitTypeStringToEnum add the mapping of FitType from the enum type onto the function name

 .. code-block:: cpp